 Behind his back, "Bobs."
 The same statue, on a simpler base, stands in London's Horse Guards Parade.
 A third was erected in Calcutta but subsequently moved, reportedly to Nashik.

-Good thing old men die, because this really burned Glasgow's architects, especially Alexander "Greek" Thomson.
 Did the authorities have to hire a British architect to design the then-new campus of the University of Glasgow?
 They hired that most prestigious of gothic specialists, George Gilbert Scott.
 Alexander "Greek" Thomson was not amused.

 The University had formerly been at the city center, not far from the Glasgow Cross.
 Its campus there was purchased by the North British railroad for 100,000 pounds, which went some distance to creating a new campus on land next to the Kelvingrove Park.

-To add insult to injury, Scott apparently worked from earlier plans by John Baird, the very Scottish architect of Glasgow's Crystal Palace.
-Who built this thing?
+To add insult to injury, Scott apparently adapted plans by John Baird, the very Scottish architect of Glasgow's Crystal Palace.
+And who built the thing?
 English contractors.

 We may as well poke around.

-We're in one of the two courtyards built around the central Bute Hall, behind the tower.
+We're in one of the two courtyards built around Bute Hall, behind the tower.

 Do you believe it?
 A geography department.
 What a strange concept.

-The gatehouse face the Wellington Church of Scotland, built in 1884 for the United Presbyterian Church.
-Williamson says that it's dramatic, but facing the gatehouse it looks pretty bland.
+The gatehouse faces the Wellington Church of Scotland, built in 1884 for the United Presbyterian Church.
+Williamson says that it's dramatic, but facing the gatehouse it looks bland.

 Impressed?
 Not so much.

 Now this is impressive.
 It's the Kibble Palace, a "dramatic giant glass mushroom" in Williamson's phrase.
-It was built in the 1860s for a private owner who couldn't afford to keep it--or more exactly couldn't afford to keep it heated.
+It was built in the 1860s for a private owner who couldn't afford to keep it heated.
 He offered it to the city , and it was dismantled from its original location at Coulport House, about 25 miles to the west, and reassembled here in 1873.
-It is a sobering thought that Coulport House is now a storage site for Trident missiles.
+Coulport House is now a storage site for Trident missiles.